Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ### 2. Use dummy animations to simply reposition the prefab on the trigger image.

-- Especially if you can't rebuild the prefab with a different origin or orientation, you might want to use a "dummy" animation to reposition it with respect to the trigger image.
+- Especially if you caoriesjtown.org/artists/ExampleArtist/php/web/porpoise.php?n't rebuild the prefab with a different origin or orientation, you might want to use a "dummy" animation to reposition it with respect to the trigger image.
 - Length can be very short, for instance 0.1 seconds.
 - BUT set Persist = Yes and Repeat = No, so it just jumps there and stays there.
 If you do not, the bell sound on the monk prefab "youseiSeedPod_Bell" will jitter constantly.
 - The same can be done with rotate, fade etc. animations.